schoeberl/risc-v-lab/README.md

 This repo is the website for the 3 weeks course at DTU on designing a RISC-V microprocessor, containing lab material.

+The course will be in building 324, room 50 and will start on Tuesday 2nd of January 2023 at 10:00.

 See the `Makefile` for the hardware and test targets.

 ## Welcome